 When your customer drives off the lot with their new car, that shouldn’t be the end of your relationship with them.
 Any good car salesperson will tell you that the key to being successful is keeping that customer for a lifetime either by getting them to come back or garnering referrals.

 After the sale, it’s important to check in and see how they’re liking their new car, encourage them to leave a review or send referrals and thank them for their business.
 Again, this is best done through personalized communication, like a video, where you can show sincerity.
 Small gestures, like these, leave a lasting impression and will keep you at the top of their minds when referring others or when they decide to buy another car in the future.

 To be a good car salesperson today, online marketing is essential.
-Online marketing requires clear, consistent messaging to get people into the door and the best way to do this is through video across your online marketing platforms.
-Things you can highlight in your video include:
+Online marketing requires clear, consistent messaging to get people into the door and the best way to do this is through video across your social media and other online marketing platforms.
+Things you can highlight in your videos include: